-• Gain Cell Clip
+Gain Cell Clip

 The clip LED indicates that maximum attenuation of the gain cell has been reached.
-This indicates when the amount of requested gain control requires that the transconductance cell act as a diode.
+This indicates when the amount of requested gain control drives the tube into cutoff.
 This sounds really shitty, so we warn you when it is about to happen.
 If this light is blinking, you're a dumb fuck and shouldn't be allowed near a tool as powerful as this in the first place.
-[ALT WORDING ED|Operating the unit with this indicator lit will result in distorted sound.
-So avoid operating at these signal levels unless colored sound is desired.
+[ALT WORDING ED] Operating the unit with this indicator lit will result in distorted sound.
+So avoid operating at these settings unless colored sound is desired.